 It’s not a typo!
 It is a book, The 12 Week Year.
 This is a great book that helps break down the steps to work towards your goals.

-The great thing about the 12 weeks is that you can start anytime instead of feeling like you have to wait until January 1st.
+The great thing about the 12 weeks is that you can start anytime instead of feeling like you must wait until January 1st.

 It keeps you motivated.